shoggoth/ExplodeFight/README.md

 ## Next Tasks

 ### BLOCKED
 - Set shader code on the button.
 In Xcode 12.1 this causes a fault in decoding the scene.
+This seems to be the fault of the template for a game with the GameplayKit selected.

 ## Notes